 #5 – Onderon Part Two

-After completing the next planet after visiting Onderon for the first time, the player will be called back to tie up loose ends, and decide once and for all who rules the planet.
+Once the next planet after visiting Onderon for the first time has been completed, the player will be called back to tie up loose ends, and decide once and for all who rules the planet.
 This is included more as a necessity than a choice, though it provides an excellent opportunity to level up your characters, though this is mostly through combat rather than opportunities for influence.
 At this point, if you haven’t completed them already, the Handmaiden’s combat training should be fully available and as such she can be made a Force-user, and if you have optimised the influence gains right then by now all of the potential Force-users in the party should be levelled-up and wielding Lightsabers.

 #6 – Korriban